-- Sufficient natural, portable, or man-made shade will be provided, particularly in high use areas - Shaded areas will be used for play experiences. - Play experiences will be monitored throughout the day and moved as required to remain in the shade. - Regular risk assessments and reviews will be made of the outdoor area to assist in planning for further shade requirements. - Children will still be required to wear hats, protective clothing, and sunscreen if playing under natural or portable shade. - Children who do not have appropriate hats or outdoor clothing are asked to choose a shady play space or a suitable area protected from the sun or are provided with appropriate hats and/or clothing by the Service.
+- Sufficient natural, portable, or man-made shade will be provided, particularly in high use areas. - Shaded areas will be used for play experiences. - Play experiences will be monitored throughout the day and moved as required to remain in the shade - Regular risk assessments and reviews will be made of the outdoor area to assist in planning for further shade requirements. - Children will still be required to wear hats, protective clothing, and sunscreen if playing under natural or portable shade. - Children who do not have appropriate hats or outdoor clothing are asked to choose a shady play space or a suitable area protected from the sun.